Tens of thousands of people in the UAE have now been awarded a golden visa in recognition of their exceptional status.

 The golden visa includes the spouse and children of the holder, as well as one executive director and one adviser.
 It can also be extended to include business partners, on the condition that each partner contributes Dh10m.

-2. Individuals with specialised talents
+2. People with specialised talents

 This includes people in the fields of science and knowledge, such as doctors, specialists, scientists and inventors, as well as creative people in the fields of culture and art.